• Skip to primary navigation

 dough balls in 9x13 pan, ready to rise

-3. Cover the dough and let it rise.
-Set your dough in a warm place and let it rest for 15 minutes.
+• Cover the pan with a tea towel and let the buns rise in a warm place for 15 minutes.

 risen rolls in 9x13 pan ready to bake